- Why Should I Install Fake Grass for Dogs?

 Infills play two important roles in turf installations, acting as a ballast to help keep the turf in place and mimic the soil between grass blades, keeping them upright and springy.

-Select an infill that is antimicrobial to keep down odors (or better yet, one with no infill at all).
 Look for varieties that are non-toxic to pets, in case of accidental ingestion.

-The best pet turf products will have a fully permeable backing to allow water and urine to pass directly through it.
+Most pet turf products will have a fully permeable backing to allow water and urine to pass directly through it.

 How Much Does Fake Grass for Dogs Cost?